pedrovgs/SparkPlayground/statements/SETS.md

 * Get all the words you can find just in Frankenstein.
 * Get all the words you can find just in The Picture of Dorian Gray.
-* Get all the words you can find in both books.
+* Get all the words you can find in both books sorted using descending ordering by word length.
-* Get the words that appear at the same time in both books.
+* Get the words that appear at the same time in both books and not just the words that appears in just one of them.
 * Get all the words you can find in Frankenstein and not in The Picture of Dorian Gray.
 * Find the the book with more words.
 * Get all the possible combinations of words you can find in Frankenstein and The Picture of Dorian Gray.